glennsl/reason-react-quick-start/quick-start.md

   wrapProps { name } ::children;
 ```

-So we define a module, which isn't and won't be the actual component but it's specification. `include ReactRe.Component` is the bit of black magic that tells Reason-React what kind of component it is, and what it should expect to see defined in it. `ReactRe.Component` is the most basic kind, and requires us to define a `name` a type called `props`, and a `render` function.
+So we define a module, which isn't and won't be the actual component but its specification. `include ReactRe.Component` is the bit of black magic that tells Reason-React what kind of component it is, and what it should expect to see defined in it. `ReactRe.Component` is the most basic kind, and requires us to define a `name` a type called `props`, and a `render` function.
 * `name` is the component's display name, which is useful for debugging.
 * `props` specifies the type of the component's attributes/properties.
 * `render` is, as you'd expect, the function that's called when the component is to be rendered.